JyotiBikashPradhan/Hyscalar/README.md

 ## Project Description

 This project is a web application that includes three forms: Registration Form, Educational Details Form, and Document Upload Form.
 The forms are designed to collect user information, educational details, and document uploads.
 The application includes client-side validation to ensure data integrity and prevent incorrect or incomplete form submissions.
+All student details are save in the local storage user can see it in browser when click on application and local storage

 ## Features